Over 80 million families fled for their lives around the world, praying for safety and shelter and seeking refuge.

 How Can Mental Health Help Refugees?

-As charities and organizations, by providing a comfortable and safe environment for them to learn, and give them all the support we can; financially, medically, and emotionally.
+As teaching staff, by supporting them emotionally and mentally through education.
+As charities and organizations, by providing a comfortable and safe environment for them to learn and give them all the support we can; financially, medically, and emotionally.

 How Can Teachers Help Refugee Students?

-How to support refugee and immigrants students With Education?
+How to Support Refugee and Immigrant Students With Education?

 By providing equal educational rights and opportunities to all immigrant and refugee students, regardless of immigration status, and adopting practices to ensure students are not bullied because of their immigration status.